 - 1 clove garlic minced

-- ¼ tsp crushed chili flakes (optional- add more for spicy)
+- ¼ teaspoon crushed chili flakes (optional- add more for spicy)

 - sharp cheddar cheese grated